dingusagar/mind-palace/README.md

 # mind-palace

-mind-palace is a tool for storing information as a knowledge graph as you read something online.
+mind-palace is a tool for highlighting and storing information as a knowledge graph as you read something online.
+After

 Initial Idea :
 Use case 1 :
-Let's say you are reading a pdf ebook and keep highlighting the interesting points using the pdf highlighter.
+Let's say you are reading a PDF ebook and keep highlighting the interesting points using the PDF highlighter.
 You finished reading the book.
-After few weeks, when you want to refresh / refer back something from the book, you have to go through the highlights in a sequential manner.
+After a few weeks, when you want to refresh/refer back to something from the book, you have to go through the highlights in a sequential manner.
-Basically it's not well organized.
+Basically, it's not well organized.

 This tool takes all the highlighted texts along with the section/chapter header info and stores it as an interactive knowledge graph like this.